deckhouse/sds-node-configurator/docs/FAQ.md

     actualVGNameOnTheNode: <actual-vg-name-on-the-node>
 ```

-## Changing UUID of Volume Groups when cloning virtual machines
+## How do I change the UUID of Volume Groups when cloning virtual machines?

 UUID of Volume Groups can only be changed when there are no active Logical Volumes in the Volume Group.